International Politics Summer School

 Applicants who are offered a place on the summer school must respond in writing within 14 days to accept or decline the offer.
 In accepting an offer of a place applicants are committing to paying their programme fees in full by the due date.

-Late applicants will be notified within 7 days of their materials having been received, and successful applicants will then have 7 days in which to accept or decline the offer of a place.
+Late applicants will be notified within 7 days of their application having been received, and successful applicants will then have 7 days in which to accept or decline the offer of a place.

 Enrolment